 But I soon learned that bisexuality is misunderstood.
 The myths about bisexuality are powerful and believed by many, probably the majority of people.
-So after coming out to some friends I realized it was simply easier to hide it from others to avoid having difficult conversations.
+So after coming out to some friends I realized it was simply easier to not mention it to others to avoid having difficult conversations.
 It was always a relief when somebody would bring up that they were bisexual as I could reply ‘so am I’, but I would wait for others to instigate my coming out rather than actively owning it.

 That changed in recent years as I became increasingly irritated by people’s assumptions, or downright biphobia.
 So I told more people.
 I told close friends who didn’t know, and told them that “it doesn’t change anything” (but of course it does—one’s actions become viewed through a different lens).
 I became more vocal on twitter.
 I came out to my parents and sister.